wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.17 =
+* No follow option added to all links.
+Fixed bug with widget when no category selection is made.
 = Version 2.16 =
 * Date formats are now consistent with international formats.
 Added ability to optionally float images to the left.
 Options to show excerpts in widget and number of post/feed added.
 = Version 2.15 =